San Clemente Island: Climate

 This region experiences warm and dry summers and moderate mild falls and winters with no average monthly temperature above 21 °C (69.5 °F).
 According to the Köppen Climate Classification system, San Clemente Island has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Ecology

 Fauna and flora

 The San Clemente Island loggerhead shrike is an endangered species that the Navy is taking steps to protect.
 The San Clemente Island fox is an indigenous species.
 Feral goats roamed the island for centuries, reaching a population of 11,000 in 1972, when their effect on indigenous species was realized.
-By 1980 the population had been reduced to 4,000.
-A plan for shooting remaining goats was blocked in court by the Fund for Animals, so the goats were removed with nets and helicopters.
+By 1980, the population had been reduced to 4,000.
+The Fund for Animals blocked a plan for shooting the remaining goats in court, so the goats were removed with nets and helicopters.
 The San Clemente Island goat is a recognized breed of domestic goat.